Impure-King/base-tensorwrap/README.md

 ## What is TensorWrap?

-TensorWrap is high performance neural network library that acts as a wrapper around [JAX](https://github.com/google/jax) (another high performance machine learning library), bringing the familiar feel of the [TensorFlow](https://tensorflow.org) (2.10) for users.
+TensorWrap is high performance neural network library that acts as a wrapper around [JAX](https://github.com/google/jax) (another high performance machine learning library), bringing the familiar feel of the [TensorFlow](https://tensorflow.org) (2.x.x) and [PyTorch](https://pytorch.org) (1.x.x) for users.

-TensorWrap works by creating a layer of abstraction over JAX's low level api and introducing TensorFlow + Keras component's while supporting Autograd.
+TensorWrap works by creating a layer of abstraction over JAX's low level api and introducing TensorFlow + PyTorch component's while supporting Autograd.

 This is a personal project, not professionally affliated with Google in anyway.
 Expect bugs and several incompatibilities/difference from the original libraries.
 Please help by trying it out, [reporting